Here’s the Full Video for Taylor Swift’s ‘Look What You Made Me Do’

 As promised, the full video for Taylor Swift’s “Look What You Made Me Do” premiered during Sunday’s VMAs.
-Taylor previously released a short tease of the already-record-breaking single’s video, complete with enticing outfit changes, snake rings, and a particular bit of choreography that seemed to echo Beyoncé’s “Formation” a little too closely.
+Taylor previously released a short tease of the already record-breaking single’s video, complete with enticing outfit changes, snake rings, and a particular bit of choreography that seemed to echo Beyoncé’s “Formation” a little too closely.
 Among the things we didn’t know: that it would open with Taylor emerging from a graveyard as a zombie, with her tombstone reading “Here lies Taylor Swift’s reputation.”
-(Hey, that’s the album title!).
+(Hey, that’s the album title!)
 Or that said “Formation”-esque pose would be followed by a group of men unveiling delightfully skimpy “I <3 TS” shirts.
 Yes, this is very much the video one would expect for New Taylor’s venge-y debut.

 Comments